acl-org/eacl-2026/_pages/calls/srw/srw-mentor-guidelines.md

 Moreover, this section can be the place to mention any minor issues (e.g., typos, formatting errors) that you noticed during your review.

+### 5. Supplementary Material
+If you have an annotated version of the paper with comments or suggestions, you can upload it as supplementary material.
+This can be particularly helpful for student authors to see specific examples of areas that need improvement.

 ## Contact
 If you have any questions or need further assistance during the mentoring process, please feel free to reach out to the SRW Chairs at <a href="mailto:eaclsrw@gmail.com">eaclsrw@gmail.com</a>.
 While you can also reach out to us via OpenReview, email is preferred and faster for urgent matters as notifications on OpenReview are turned off for PC members by default.